Overheard on a train: how I could have ransomed a law firm (but didn’t)

 How many conversations have you had on trains that perhaps, in hindsight, could and should have been saved for later?

 And when last did you read the SRA Code of Conduct for Solicitors?
 Perhaps when you embark on your next journey, you should start with a quick look.

 Be warned: it might not be me you’re sitting next to next time.
 It could be someone much, much worse.

-you keep the affairs of clients confidential unless disclosure is required or permitted by law or the client consents;
+The SRA Code of Conduct for Solicitors, RELs and RFLs states at 6.3: "You keep the affairs of current and former clients confidential unless disclosure is required or permitted by law or the client consents.”